-Prior to this position, she was World Bank Country Director for Bangladesh and Nepal, based in Bangladesh, in which she led the policy dialogue with government and stakeholders, and collaborated with development partners to promote greater aid effectiveness.
-In she managed a portfolio of more than 50 operations totaling nearly US$ 60 billion in soft IDA Credit.
+Prior to this position, she was the World Bank’s Country Director for the Western Balkans, which includes Albania, Bosnia and Herzegovina, Kosovo, FYR Macedonia, Montenegro, and Serbia, based in the World Bank Office in Vienna, Austria.
+Other previous roles included World Bank Country Director for Bangladesh and Nepal, in which she led the policy dialogue with government and stakeholders, and collaborated with development partners to promote greater aid effectiveness.
+In these two countries she managed a portfolio of more than 50 operations totaling nearly US$ 6 billion in soft IDA Credits.

-Prior to becoming the Country Director for Bangladesh, Goldstein spent three years on special assignment at the African Development Bank in Tunisia, where she was regional director for programs in nine West African nations, and subsequently established and led the Quality Assurance and Results Department.
+Prior to becoming the Country Director for Bangladesh and Nepal, Goldstein spent three years on special assignment at the African Development Bank in Tunisia, where she established and led the Quality Assurance and Results Department.

 Goldstein earned Master’s degrees in public health from the John Hopkins University and in public affairs from Princeton University.